ava-labs/avalanche-docs/docs/reference/standards/serialization-primitives.md

+---
+tags: [Standards]
+description:  This document describes how primitive types are encoded on the Avalanche platform.
+sidebar_label: Serialization
+pagination_label: Serialization Primitives
+---

 # Serialization Primitives

 Avalanche uses a simple, uniform, and elegant representation for all internal data.
 This document describes how primitive types are encoded on the Avalanche platform.
 Transactions are encoded in terms of these basic primitive types.

 ## Byte